learn-co-students/apples-and-holidays-online-web-ft-090919/README.md

 ---
 tags: todo, collect, select, hashes, iteration, collect, map
 languages: ruby
 resources: 2
 ---

 # Apple Picker

 ## Instructions

-In apple.rb write two methods that will pick the apples out of the fruits array, one using select, and the other using collect.
+In `lib/apple.rb` write two methods that will pick the apples out of the fruits array, one using select, and the other using collect.

 ```ruby
 fruits = ["apple", "orange", "apple"]